BnkColon/assistive-technology/README.md

 # Cross Scanner
-We are working with the Program of Assistive Technology of Puerto Rico [(PRATP)] (http://pratp.upr.edu/) to create an open source software for people with disabilities that only have one control point.
+We are working with the Program of Assistive Technology of Puerto Rico [(PRATP)] (http://pratp.upr.edu/) to create an open source software for people with disabilities that only have point of control.

-This software can provide control of the usage of an electronic device, preferably a computer or laptop, to a person who might have more difficulty accessing these devices.
+This software can provide control of the usage of a computer or laptop, to a person who might have more difficulty using these devices.

 - Mouse emulation through a simple interruptor.
-- For Windows and Mac users

-# What they asked for

-# Who can use it

-# How it works

-# How to use it

-# Need external devices?

-# Code Descrition

 # Licenses
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.